The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Empirical Validation

-The most common application of ecological inference has been in the study of vote choice by race/ethnicity \citep{greiner2010exit, freedman1991ecological, kuriwaki2024geography}.
-The outcome \(Y\) is an individual's vote choice for a candidate or party, and \(X\) is the race/ethnic membership of the voter.
-When a White majority votes predominantly for Republicans while a sizable Black and Hispanic population votes predominantly for Democrats, for example, U.S. jurisprudence of the Voting Rights Act has recognized a need for states to redraw their districts in essentially a way that Democrats can win office.
-Determining if these conditions are met, however, is an ecological inference challenge, because election data are reported only by geography, containing a mix of White and non-White voters.
+In the most common application of ecological inference, the outcome \(Y\) is an individual's vote choice for a candidate or party, and \(X\) is the race/ethnic membership of the voter \autocite{greiner2010exit,freedman1991ecological,kuriwaki2024geography}.
+When a White majority votes predominantly for Republicans while a sizable Black and Hispanic population votes predominantly for Democrats, for example, U.S. jurisprudence of the Voting Rights Act has recognized a need for states to redraw their districts in a way that essentially lets Democrats win office.
+Determining if these conditions are met is an ecological inference problem, because election reporting units contain a mix of White and non-White voters.
+While past work has examined ecological inference methods on these problems (see Appendix D), none have considered how including covariates affects predictive accuracy.

-Here we use North Carolina voters' party registration on the voter file as a proxy for their partisan voting behavior, and evaluate how well our key ecological inference methods can recover vote choice by race.
-Voter files in North Carolina and Florida are public, individual-level administrative datasets that include a registrant's self-identified racial group, party registration, and the precinct which they are assigned to.
-Although party registration is not vote choice, surveys indicate the two are heavily correlated \citep{kuriwaki2024geography}, so EI biases in voter registration are informative of biases in evaluating EI applications of vote choice as well.
-Of the two states, we use the North Carolina voter file because it is more up-to-date.
-All datasets were downloaded from the North Carolina State Board of Elections (NCSBE) in July 2025.
-We then standardized precinct labels so that it would match exactly to a precinct in the NCSBE's precinct 2025 shapefiles.
+Here we use North Carolina voters' party registration on the voter file as a proxy for their partisan voting behavior, and evaluate how well key ecological inference methods can recover party registration by race.